-(0 objects) My_New_Name Fa sta: Prot Jah Nuc view: Prot DELETE CART OK cancel NUC Prot NUC Prot
+(0 objects) My_New_Name OK cancel Fa Nuc sta: Prot Jah Nuc view: Prot DELETE CART OK Calicel

 3. Click on the OK button.

 9.2.9 How to fill a Gene Cart with some Genomic Objects?

 Some MicroScope's tools allow the possibility to save Genomic Objects into a Gene Cart.
 Overall, check for the availability of a EXPORT TO GENE CART button above a Genomic Objects list.